aio-libs/aiohttp/docs/web_reference.rst

    .. coroutinemethod:: close(*, code=1000, message=b'')

       A :ref:`coroutine<coroutine>` that initiates closing
-      handshake by sending :const:`~aiohttp.WSMsgType.close` message.
+      handshake by sending :const:`~aiohttp.WSMsgType.CLOSE` message.

       .. note::

          Can only be called by the request handling task.
 To programmatically close websocket server side see the :ref:`FAQ section <aiohttp_faq_terminating_websockets>`.

       :param int code: closing code